 On average, you should prepare 12 to 16-inches of space between the impact screen and your back wall.
 That provides enough room for the screen to slow the ball down if it breaks through without it ricocheting violently off the wall.

-On the whole, if you acquire an affordable launch monitor and follow the steps mentioned above, you can expect to set up a home golf simulator for under $2000.
+Overall, if you acquire an affordable launch monitor and follow the steps mentioned above, you can expect to set up a home golf simulator for under $2000.

 After reading this, if you’d rather buy a ready-made golf simulator, the Flightscope Mevo is a great budget option.
 You can check the best garage simulators as well.
 Or if you are a golf business looking for a more advanced setup, read about the best commercial golf simulators.